The most expensive mistake in photography business

 • Each season starts ahead, not catching up

-Sign four
+Sign 04

 Client experience is inconsistent

 Some clients rave about you.
 They write reviews that mention how organized and professional and attentive you were.
 Others had a fine experience, the photos were great, they seemed happy, but the referrals never materialized.
-A third group had something fall through somewhere, a slow response during a busy stretch, a missed touchpoint, a detail that got dropped.
+A third group had something fall through somewhere: a slow response during a busy stretch, a missed touchpoint, a detail that got dropped.

 The quality of your photography is consistent.
 The experience of working with you is not.
 And that inconsistency is quietly costing you more than you realize.